yanjustino/yanjustino/README.md

 ---

-I am a professional focused on adopting good software engineering practices; 20 years of experience dedicated to building robust corporate software solutions.
+Hi!
+My name is Yan Justino.
+I'm a professional focused on adopting good software engineering practices; 20 years of experience dedicated to building robust corporate software solutions.
 Currently, I am a Software Engineer at XP Inc. In addition, I have a master's degree in Software Engineering from the graduate program of the Metropole Digital Institute (IMD) / UFRN.

 <!--
 **yanjustino/yanjustino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.